Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 ...
 ```

-In row 0, no kernel should discard any sample, in row 1, only the first kernel discards one sample, etc...
+In row 0, no kernel should discard any sample, in row 1, only the first kernel discards one sample, and so on.